uxph/uxph.github.io/content/blogs/a-recap-of-the-uxph-national-roadshow-cebu.md

 The afternoon session had participants break up into three different workshops: Figma 101, Creating actionable customer journey maps, and Applying usability testing principles in the workplace.

-### Figma 101 with CebUXD
+### Workshop 1: Figma 101

 ![](/uploads/fimga.jpg)

 Members of CebUXD held closed-door workshops with smaller groups and taught them all about the basics of using Figma, one of the collaborative design tools of choice in the design industry.
 The participants learned all about the intricacies of the tool and how to create quick but effective prototypes within the software.

-### Creating actionable customer journey maps with Raine Liao
+### Workshop 2: Creating actionable customer journey maps

 ![](/uploads/cjm.jpg)

 [Raine Liao](https://www.linkedin.com/in/raineliao/), a UX designer from Home Credit Philippines, taught participants how to create actionable customer journey maps that they may apply and use within their teams.
 The workshop was a mix of a lecture on what customer journey maps are, and a hands-on practical application of journey mapping through the use of a board game.

-### Applying usability testing principles in the workplace with Anj Garong
+### Workshop 3: Applying usability testing principles in the workplace

 ![](/uploads/anj.jpg)